History of Tripoli, Lebanon: Mamluk period

 Public buildings in Mamluk Tripoli were emphasized through sitting, façade treatment, and street alignment.
 Well-cut and well-dressed stones (local sandstone) were used as media of construction and for decorative effects on elevations and around openings (the ablaq technique of alternating light and dark stone courses).
 Bearing walls were used as vertical supports.
 Cross vaults covered most spaces from prayer halls to closed rectangular rooms, to galleries around courtyards.
 Domes were constructed over conspicuous and important spaces like tomb chambers, mihrab, and covered courtyards.
 Typical construction details in Mamluk Tripoli included cross vaults with concave grooves meeting in octagonal openings or concave rosettes as well as simple cupolas or ribbed domes.
 The use of double drums and corner squinches was commonly used to make the transition from square rooms to round domes.

 Decorations in Mamluk buildings concentrated on the most conspicuous areas of buildings: minarets, portals, windows, on the outside, and mihrab, qiblah wall, and floor on the inside.
 Decorations at the time may be subdivided into structural decoration (found outside the buildings and incorporate the medium of construction itself such as ablaq walls, plain or zigzag moldings, fish scale motifs, joggled lintels or voussoirs, inscriptions, and muqarnas) and applied decoration (found inside the buildings and include the use of marble marquetry, stucco, and glass mosaic).

 Mosques evenly spread with major concentration of madrasas around the Mansouri Great Mosque.
 All khans were located in the northern part of the city for easy accessibility from roads to Syria.
-Hammams (public baths) were carefully located to serve major population concentrations: one next to the Grand Mosque, the other in the center of the commercial district, and the third in the right-bank settlement.
+Hammams were carefully located to serve major population concentrations: one next to the Grand Mosque, the other in the center of the commercial district, and the third in the right-bank settlement.